corbado/xk6-passkeys/README.md

 A k6 extension for load-testing passkey backends ("WebAuthn servers").
 With this extension, you can load-test your passkey registration and login flows.

+For additional assistance and information, we strongly recommend reading our [blog post about passkey performance testing](https://www.corbado.com/blog/passkey-performance-testing).

 ## Prerequisites

 To build the extension and run the examples, you need the following tools: